marmelab/comfygure/docs/Usage.md

 comfy get production
 ```

-Set these environment variables in your CI configuration, code builder, or any continuous delivery system to let them use your settings.
-The advantage is that you only have to do it once.
+Set the environment variable(s) in your CI configuration, code builder, or any continuous delivery system to let them use your configurations.